yugabyte/aws-ansible/README.md

-# Yugabyte DB automated cloud provisioning using AWS and Ansible
+#aws-ansible
+## YugabyteDB AWS Ansible deployment scripts

 The goal is to create Ansible recipes/playbooks for deploying YugabyteDB on AWS by means of the following guidelines:
 - Multi AZ support (3 as per the current implementation and configurable)